dflaten/dflaten.dev/src/lib/blog/posts/personal-aws-access.md

 ---
-title: Managing Access for Personal AWS Account
+title: Setting up access for a personal AWS Account
 date: 2025-03-09
 published: true
 ---

 AWS offers many of its services for free or up-to-a-point free so it can be nice to have a personal AWS account setup to build things on.
-Setting up access in a secure manner is a prudent to prevent someone else from gaining access and racking up unneccessary costs.
+Setting up access in a secure manner is a prudent to prevent someone else from gaining access and racking up false charges.
 In this post I'll outline the basic pieces you will want to setup with your AWS Account to prevent unauthorized access while making it easy to do development.

 I reccomend you use a password manager to generate/save the passwords for the users you will create as part of this